LASD Executes Cockfighting Search Warrant At Chatsworth Ranch, Several Detained

-CHATSWORTH (CBSLA) — Several people were detained Monday after deputies with the Los Angeles County Sheriff’s Department said they found more than 1,000 roosters allegedly used for fighting during the execution of a search warrant on a Chatsworth property.
+CHATSWORTH (CBSLA) — Several people were detained Monday after Los Angeles County Sheriff’s deputies said they found more than 1,000 roosters allegedly used for fighting during the execution of a search warrant on a Chatsworth property.

+Animal Cruelty, Illegal Cockfighting Search Warrant Yields 100s of Livestock & Approx 2K-3K Roosters, Sacred Oak Ranch – uninc Chatsworthhttps://t.co/ybOkuaLRNH pic.twitter.com/52s6wa2tCj

 According to the sheriff’s department, the search of Sacred Oaks Ranch on Browns Canyon Road was started at about 7 a.m. with cooperation from the Los Angeles County District Attorney’s Office and animal control.